bfeist/ISS-in-real-time/src/server-batch/1_comm/comm_transcription_v3_plan.md

 - Fix CT→UTC conversion: treat source timestamps as Central Time (America/Chicago), convert via `pendulum`/`zoneinfo`, and allow day rollover before serializing ISO Z timestamps.
 - Replace the logging database dependency with file-based markers: write a `_stage2_transcribe.in-progress` file while processing a zip, emit `_stage2_transcribe.done` plus a manifest describing emitted JSON artifacts once all channels succeed.
 Downstream stages consult these markers and the manifest instead of SQLite status.
 - Keep Stage 2 GPU-bound work efficient by batching via WhisperX with configurable `batch_size` and `chunk_length`.
 Profile `large-v3` and confirm GPU memory budgets.
-With extraction decoupled, the GPU should stay saturated while CPU workers prep the next batch of AAC assets.
+With extraction decoupled, the GPU should stay saturated while CPU workers prep the next batch of audio assets.
-- After transcription (and translation when needed) completes on GPU, immediately hand off alignment to CPU (or reduced-precision GPU if profiling justifies it) while the GPU fetches the next AAC.
+- After transcription (and translation when needed) completes on GPU, immediately hand off alignment to CPU (or reduced-precision GPU if profiling justifies it) while the GPU fetches the next M4A.
 Reuse the loaded audio tensor to avoid extra I/O.
 - Run the WhisperX diarization pipeline inside Stage 2 while audio is resident; diarization can share the alignment outputs so we avoid a second WhisperX invocation.
-- Persist artifacts in `2_comm_raw_transcripts_raw/<YYYY>/<MM>/<DD>/<zip_basename>/`, storing a consolidated JSON per AAC that includes transcription, alignment, and diarization payloads.
+- Persist artifacts in `2_comm_raw_transcripts_raw/<YYYY>/<MM>/<DD>/<zip_basename>/`, storing a consolidated JSON per audio file that includes transcription, alignment, and diarization payloads.

 ### Stage 3 – Transcript → Utterances

-**Input**: Stage 2 transcription/alignment/diarization JSON and AAC.
+**Input**: Stage 2 transcription/alignment/diarization JSON and Stage 1 M4A audio.
 **Output**: Per-utterance AAC clips (web bitrate) and JSON payloads with aligned text/metadata.

 Steps:

 1. Load the Stage 2 JSON bundle, build a unified word timeline using `segments[].words[]` for the source language, and overlay diarization turns.
-Audio durations come from AAC metadata.
+Audio durations come from M4A metadata (AAC-LC track).
 2. Derive pause-aware intervals:

 - Rely on WhisperX word-level timestamps (already VAD-filtered) to infer gaps.
 Proposed rules, inspired by v1 tolerances: break an utterance when the gap between consecutive words is ≥ 1.0 s, or ≥ 0.6 s when the preceding word ends with sentence punctuation (`.?!`).
 Hard-cap utterance duration at 60 s—if exceeded, force a split at the nearest punctuation boundary or the midpoint between words.